-So says Dr Hans Henri P. Kluge, the WHO Regional Director for Europe.
-Dr Kluge has called for more action to be taken in every country that has seen a surge in domestic violence during the coronavirus pandemic.
-If steps are not taken, the world could see 31 million cases of gender-based violence, he warned.
+The World Health Organisation has described the global increase in incidences of domestic abuse due to lockdowns and isolation as a shadow pandemic.
+Dr Hans Henri P. Kluge, the WHO Regional Director for Europe, has warned that the world could see 31 million cases of gender-based violence if nothing is done, and has called for more action to be taken.
 This stark warning is an indictment of our failure, in Europe and elsewhere, to reduce the level of male intimate abuse, in spite of the extraordinary energy and dedication of thousands of practitioners and academics.

-In this challenging book, Don Hennessy examines our practices and procedures, our attitudes and our beliefs.
+In this challenging book, Don Hennessy examines our practices and procedures, our attitudes and our beliefs, in relation to coercive control.
 He demonstrates how we have made few inroads in this area – either into the prevalence of male intimate abuse, or in relation to the tactics that support the ability of the male intimate abuser to establish and maintain his control.

-How He Wins is essential reading for any woman who has been the target of such abuse and has found herself abandoned by the community.
+How He Wins, by the best-selling author of Steps to Freedom, focuses in particular on the impact of abuse on the target-woman’s family members, and features numerous powerful personal stories.
+It is essential reading for any woman who has been the target of domestic abuse and has found herself abandoned by the community.